 ou didn’t think I would forget about those gluten free neighbors out there this Thanksgiving, did you?
-I am still testing out the gluten-free world of pie, but have discovered this full-flavored, perfectly flakey classic pumpkin pie that will rival a floured version any day.
+I am still testing out the gluten-free world of pie, but have discovered this full-flavored, perfectly flakey, gluten-free classic pumpkin pie that will rival a floured version any day.

-I’m getting straight to the recipe on this one since there are definitely some differences in preparation when compared to your traditional pie.
+I’m getting straight to the recipe for this gluten-free classic pumpkin pie since there are definitely some differences in preparation when compared to your traditional pie.
 I learned a ton from this recipe that I adapted from the How Can It Be Gluten Free Cookbook by the experts at America’s Test Kitchen.

 This recipe calls for sour cream to make the dough a bit more workable, and rice wine vinegar to tenderize.
 The xanthan gum helps bind the proteins in the flour and creates more structure to better hold its shape.
 This prevents the dough from being too crumbly.

 This dough is also much softer than your traditional pie dough.
-Once the dough is prepared, be sure to refrigerate for at least an hour.
+Once the dough is prepared, refrigerate for at least an hour.
 Remove from the refrigerator and wait 20-30 minutes until the dough is workable and can be rolled out without cracking too much.
-The dough should also be rolled out between sheets of plastic wrap, as adding more flour at this point will leave the dough gritty.
+Roll out the dough between sheets of plastic wrap, as adding more flour at this point will leave the dough gritty.
 Use the bottom sheet of plastic wrap to flip the dough into the pie dish before tucking the sides and gently molding/crimping (this will take some finessing) the edges.

 The pumpkin filling is probably one of the best I have ever tasted.
 I normally choose apple pie over pumpkin, but I went back for thirds on this pie.
-It is exploding with warm spices that are activated when you heat the filing on the stove.
+This filling is exploding with warm spices that activate when you heat the puree on the stove.
 It is important to use a thicker filling with this crust because a more liquidy filling will leave the crust gummy and raw-tasting.

-It is very important to add your filling to the crust while the crust is still warm so the filling begins to set immediately.
+It is very important to add your filling to the crust while the crust is still warm so the filling can begin to set.
 This helps keep the bottom crust flakey in addition to baking it on the lower rack.

 I have baked this pie a few times now and have noticed that the crust browns pretty quickly, so I highly recommend lightly wrapping some foil around the edges during the par-bake and final bake.
 Once the filling begins to puff and lightly crack at the edges, and the center giggles like jello, it’s ready!
 Let set while it cools and serve within 2 days.